-The highest recorded unrestricted water use within the WCWSS area to date is 499 million m/a in 1999.
+The highest recorded unrestricted water use within the WCWSS area to date is 499 million m3/a in 1999.
 Water requirements of this magnitude have not occurred since then, primarily as a result of the imposition of water restrictions during the droughts in 2001 and 2004, and the positive impact of the implementation of water conservation and water demand management interventions by the CCT.
 The sectoral water use pattern in the WCWSS for 2006 was as follows:

-Urban: 310 million $m^3/a$ (67% of the total) Irrigation estimated: 154 million $m^3/a(33\%)$ of the total) TOTAL $465 \text{ million m}^3/a$
+Urban: 310 million m/a (67% of the total) 154 million m/a (33% of the total)

+TOTAL 465 million m/a